Let’s talk about oral sex equality.

 If young women have no idea what to expect “down there” they certainly aren’t going to leave it up to a partner to find out.
 The girls in Orenstein’s book worried their vaginas looked abnormal, smelled, or were too slimy for a partner to enjoy.
 That self-consciousness led to a whole lot of unreciprocated blow jobs, and it isn’t just girls who perpetuate the stigma about vaginas.
 It’s boys too.

 Vaginas smell (and taste) the way they are supposed to because science, of course.
 That smell comes from hormones and protective secretions from the body.
 As long as you’re free of bacterial infection, your vagina smells like a vagina, which is best put as astringent, and a tiny bit acidic given your particular pH level.
-Even if you are self conscious of the smell or taste of your nether region, you should never wash it with a scented soap, or spray anything scented on it.
+Even if you are self-conscious of the smell or taste of your nether region, you should never wash it with a scented soap, or spray anything scented on it.
 That can cause major irritation, which could actually make the problem way worse.
-Instead wash with a scent free soap and warm water, or pick up a pH balancing cleanser from the drug store.
+Instead, wash with scent-free soap and warm water, or pick up a pH balancing cleanser from the drug store.

 The best way to get over the fear of the unknown is to make it known.
 That might mean taking a mirror down there the way Orenstein suggests, doing some self-exploration, or talking with a friend or partner about your worries.
 Odds are the smell, taste, and look of your vagina are perfectly normal.
 Embrace the uniqueness of your vulva, and if a partner can’t appreciate it, kindly ask them to take their tongue elsewhere.